 Kathryn Miller is an Associate Professor of Law and the Co-Director of the Criminal Defense Clinic.
 Her scholarship focuses on how criminal investigation, criminal adjudication and post-conviction law implicate the constitutional rights of criminal defendants.
 She explores how procedural rules designed to further the interests of criminal defendants often disadvantage them and undermine fairness in the system as a whole.

-Prior to her fellowship at Berkeley, Miller represented individuals convicted of capital crimes at the Equal Justice Initiative and served as a supervising attorney at The Bronx Defenders.
+Prior to joining Cardozo, Professor Miller was a clinical fellow and supervising attorney at UC Berkeley School of Law where she taught in the law school's Death Penalty Clinic.
+Professor Miller has represented individuals convicted of capital crimes at the Equal Justice Initiative and has served as a supervising attorney at The Bronx Defenders.

 106 Cal.
 L. Rev. 135 (2018)